-At the request of Mesa State’s interim president, Curran served as Mesa’s interim CFO for a six-month period in 2003 to assist in the college’s transition to an independent governing board.
-In 2004, she returned to the academic and instructional side of college operations at Metropolitan State College of Denver, serving as associate vice president for curriculum and programs.
+At the request of Colorado Mesa University's interim president, Curran served as Mesa’s interim CFO for a six-month period in 2003 to assist in the college’s transition to an independent governing board.
+In 2004, she returned to the academic and instructional side of college operations at Metropolitan State University of Denver, serving as associate vice president for curriculum and programs.
 She later served as interim provost and vice president for academic affairs.

 Curran earned an MBA and a Ph.D. in anthropology from the State University of New York at Binghamton.
 She is a member of Sigma Xi and the National Center for Science Education, and serves on the board of directors for the Colorado Humanities.

 Bruce Walthers joined FRCC Jan.
 3, 2012, as vice president of the Larimer Campus.

 In providing overall leadership for the FRCC campus in Fort Collins, Walthers will ensure that the campus maintains strong academic and technical programs and student services that lead to student success.
 He will oversee the development of new programs that respond to workforce demands, and develop and maintain strong relationships with school districts, Colorado State University, community organizations, and business and industry.